Sunny Side Up: The Benefits of Sunlight and Why Vitamin D Matters

 Some research suggests that your vitamin D status, produced with the help of sunlight, may have positive effects on cardiovascular disease prevention, including blood pressure regulation and reduced risk of heart disease, as well the immune system.

 It goes without saying that direct sunlight on human skin gives an increased risk.
 We have established we need some sun, not excessive sun exposure.
 However, we cannot overstate how important sun protection also is.
 Depending on your skin type, latitude and the time of year, you need to exercise caution.
 To learn your limits, we recommend an App such as ‘UV index’ to check the sun’s strength and when to avoid its peaks and how it relates to your skin type.
 On our island expeditions, we know when to stay out of the sun and ensure that no one scrimps on the sun cream.
-We teach you natural protection techniques such as using mud!
+We teach you natural protection techniques such as using mud.
 We also refine coconut oil, which is SPF4.
-Though, we think most astonishing of all is that there exists a mushroom coral that secretes a gelatinous goop that serves as an SPF 50!
+Though, we think most astonishing of all is that there exists a mushroom coral that secretes a gelatinous goop that serves as an SPF 50.
 Too much sun can lead to too much vitamin D.